 I searched for six months.
 Back then the Internet was not hardwired and locked down like it is today.
-Their was no Seri or Hay Google to order me a pizza or Uber ride to pick it up.
-Just archived chat logs chocked full of elite traders master mind groups---with knowledge to share.
+There was no Seri or Hay Google to order me a pizza or Uber ride to pick it up.
+Just archived chat logs chocked full of elite traders mastermind groups---with the knowledge to share.

-I took action and picked up phone.
+I took action and picked up the phone.
 It was a hot Monday morning.
-Using a land line I placed a call to a Nevada 702 area code.
-Man answers by the name of Craig Schroeder.
+Using a landline I placed a call to a Nevada 702 area code.
+A man answers by the name of Craig Schroeder.

-“Wyckoff Stock Market Institute” To me it was the Voice of god or that guy with the long hair in the “I can't believe it's NOT butter” in the way back round the way days.
+“Wyckoff Stock Market Institute” To me, it was the Voice of God or that guy with the long hair in the “I can't believe it's NOT butter” in the way back around the way days.
 Fabio Lanzoni was that his name?